umerjaved178/umerjaved178/README.md

 ## I’m a Frontend Enthusiast, Coding Geek, and Problem Solver!
 - 💡 Building something amazing - Coming SoOOoooOoon!!! 🚀
+- - 👯 If you are savvy at creativity, hit me up to change te world together
+- - 🥅 2022 Goals: Hit $1m ARR
 - 🔭 I have worked on entreprise level B2B / Saas projects
-- 👯 Want to collaborate on exciting React projects
-- 🥅 2022 Goals: Hit $1m ARR
 - 📫 You can reach me out at umerjaved178@gmail.com
 - ⚡ Fun fact: Have strong business insights